 The Society for East Asian Archaeology is dedicated to further promoting interest and research in the field of East Asian Archaeology and to enhancing international and interdisciplinary communication.
-One of the main activities of SEAA is organizing and attending a worldwide SEAA conference every four years, in alternation with IPPA (Indo Pacific Prehistory Association) meetings, and with alternating loci among the major world locations.
+One of the main activities of SEAA is organizing and attending a worldwide SEAA conference every three years with alternating loci among the major world locations.
+The next conference is scheduled for 2021.
 The SEAA Conference is a means for getting together, and for presenting and discussing the latest outcomes in the field of East Asian archaeology among researchers from East Asia and the world.

 - First World Conference of EAANetwork, 10-11 April 1996, Hilton Hawaii Village Hotel, Honolulu, Hawaii, USA.